-Examination malpractice causes, effects, and solutions in Nigeria
+What is examination malpractice: causes, effects, and solutions in Nigeria

-Examination malpractice causes, effects, and solutions in Nigeria
+What is examination malpractice: causes, effects, and solutions in Nigeria

 In almost every country in the modern-day world, examinations are among the primary methods of assessing learners' skills and knowledge.
 In Nigeria, these exams come in the form of primary school exams, secondary school exams, and those conducted in higher learning institutions.
 Still, one of the biggest challenges in carrying out these assessments is examination malpractice.
 This vice has eaten so deep into the Nigerian education system that it can no longer be ignored.
+What is examination malpractice, and what are its effects?

 A tutor invigilating exams.
-Photo: pexels.com, @RODNAE Productions
+Photo: pexels.com, @Rodnae Productions

 Source: UGC

-What is exam malpractice, and how does it happen?
 Exam malpractice comes in numerous forms and can include any of a wide range of parties, including the examinees, tutors, examiners, and other external forces.

 The definition of examination malpractice is improper or illegal conduct by an examination candidate (examinee) with the intention of passing the examination.
+While some debate on examination malpractice as a result of inadequate preparation, others believe it is driven by the pressure to achieve high grades.

-Forms of exam malpractice
+Types of examination malpractice

-definition of examination malpractice
+solutions to examination malpractice

 A person using their phone in class.
 Photo: pexels.com, @Pew Nguyen